The arrival of Vizio’s P Series 4K HDTVs has been highly anticipated ever since their introduction at CES 2014 earlier this year.

 I’ll get right to the point… the P652ui-B2 has very good picture quality.
 However, it does have a few weak areas I will address.
 To get the best picture image, use the Calibrated picture setting mode.
 I also recommend you have this set calibrated for optimal video performance.

 First, the good.
-One of this sets best picture quality features is its full array backlighting with local dimming.
-The display panel contains 64 active LED zones, which contributes to this sets excellent black level reproduction.
-Black levels were some of the best I’ve ever seen on an LED TV, which were a deep inky black.
+One of TV’s best picture quality features is its full array backlighting with local dimming.
+The display panel contains 64 active LED zones, which contributes to this TV’s excellent black level reproduction.
+Black levels were some of the best I’ve ever seen on an LED TV, which was a deep inky black.

 Shadow detail was also excellent and allowed me to see and make-out objects in the darkened image with great clarity and detail.